sam-almighty/Activity-Tracker-with-LogDNA/getting-started.md

 4. Enter a name for the service instance.

-5. Select the region where you plan to provision the instance.
+5. Select the **Frankfurt** location.

     For more information about the regions where the service is available, see [Regions](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-regions).

 6. Select a resource group.

-    By default, the **Default** resource group is set.
+    By default, the **default** resource group is set.

     **Note:** If you are not able to select a resource group, check that you have editing permissions on the resource group where you want to provision the instance.